 - More modern: Is somewhat more recent (announced 8 months after the TZ100).

-Advantages of the Panasonic Lumix DMC-TZ100:
+Reasons to prefer the Panasonic Lumix DMC-TZ100:

-- Easier framing: Has an electronic viewfinder for image framing and settings control.
+- Easier framing: Has an electronic viewfinder for image composition and settings control.

 - More tele-reach: Has a longer tele-lens for perspective compression and subject magnification.